Nirav-1999/MachineLearning-AndrewNg/README.md

 # MachineLearning-AndrewNg

-Solutions to Machine Learnign course by Andrew Ng
+Solutions to Machine Learnign course by Andrew Ng on coursera.